machineid-io/langchain-machineid-template/README.md

 python langchain_agent.py
 ```

-You’ll see a register call, a validate call, and a LangChain response showing a **demo 3-step example** (illustration only).
+You’ll see a register call, a validate decision (`allowed/code/request_id`), and then a LangChain response.

 ---

 ## How it works

-1. The agent registers itself with MachineID.io
+1. The worker registers itself with MachineID (idempotent)
-2. It validates before running any work
+2. It validates (POST, canonical) before running any work
-3. If validation passes, it runs a LangChain chain
+3. If `allowed == true`, it runs a LangChain chain
-4. If validation fails, it exits immediately
+4. If `allowed == false`, it exits immediately (hard gate)

 This prevents accidental worker explosions and enforces clean scaling behavior.